polterguy/phosphorusfive/core/p5.webapp/system42/components/settings/README.md

-Application settings supporting Active Events
+Application settings helper Active Events
 ===============

-This directory contains Hyperlambda files that creates "application specific settings" Active Events.
-These Active Events gives you easily access to store settings for your own System42 applications, that will persist in the [p5.data](/plugins/p5.data/) database.
+This directory contains Hyperlambda files that creates application specific settings Active Events.
+These Active Events, gives you easily access to store settings for your own System42 apps and/or components, that will persist in the [p5.data](/plugins/p5.data/) database.
 There are three basic Active Events defined in this directory.

 * [sys42.utilities.get-setting] - Returns a setting.
 * [sys42.utilities.set-setting] - Creates or changes an existing setting.
-* [sys42.utilities.list-settings] - List all settings, and the values.
+* [sys42.utilities.list-settings] - List all settings, and their values.

-All three Active Events must be given an application name as *[_app]*.
+All 3 Active Events must be given an application name as *[_app]*.
 This must be a string literal that is unique for your app, and serves as a _"namespace"_ for your app.
 Examples of a good namespace is _"my-company.my-product"_.

-All three Active Events can also optionally take a *[_username]* argument, which if provided, will return the settings for the specified username, instead of the currently logged in user.
-Notice, if you provide an explicit *[_username]*, you must be logged in as root.
+All 3 Active Events can also optionally take a *[_username]* argument, which if provided, will return the settings for the specified username, instead of the currently logged in user.
+Notice, if you provide an explicit *[_username]*, you must be logged in as root, otherwise an exception will be thrown.

 ## [sys42.utilities.get-setting]